j1337no/PRecon.py/README.md

 ### Usage ###
 From Kali box:
-   python3 precon.py
+   python3 precon.py,
-   Enter Name and Domain when prompted
+   Enter Name and Domain when prompted,
    Go make coffee while you wait